nexodus-io/nexodus/docs/deployment.md

 We use GitHub Actions as our build pipeline.
 Each Pull Request is gated by automated tests that are run in the `build` workflow.
-On each merge to the `main` branch the `deploy` workflow is triggered.
+On each merge to the `main` branch, the `deploy` workflow is triggered.

 This workflow: